jbahamon/jbahamon.github.io/_pages/projects.md

 For one reason or another, these projects have been abandoned and are only kept for archival purposes.

-* [dunno](): A modular platdformer engine, intended to be a "versus" platformer.
+* [dunno](https://github.com/jbahamon/dunno): A modular platformer engine,
+intended to be a "versus" platformer.
 Abandoned because, well, Super Mario Bros.
 35 ended up implementing the idea in a superior way.

 * [DudoBot](https://github.com/jbahamon/dudo-bot): A bot that allows people to play a variant of Liar's Dice on Telegram.
 Abandoned because the gameplay loop